noflo/noflo-ui/README.md

 # NoFlo Development Environment [![Build Status](https://secure.travis-ci.org/noflo/noflo-ui.png?branch=master)](http://travis-ci.org/noflo/noflo-ui)

 The NoFlo Development Environment is a client-side web application that helps users to build and run flow-based programs built with [NoFlo](http://noflojs.org/) and other compatible FBP systems.

-## Features

-The NoFlo UI is still under heavy development.
-See the [Kickstarter project](http://www.kickstarter.com/projects/noflo/noflo-development-environment) for the full explanation of what is to come.
+The NoFlo Development Environment is available under the [MIT license](https://github.com/noflo/noflo-ui/blob/master/LICENSE-MIT).

+This project was made possible by [1205 Kickstarter backers](http://noflojs.org/kickstarter/).

+## Hosted version

+There is a hosted version of the NoFlo Development Environment available.
+Please refer to <http://noflojs.org/noflo-ui/>.

+## Usage

+Please read more from <http://flowhub.io/documentation/>.
+See also the [available support channels](http://noflojs.org/support/).

 ### Projects